 The terra-cotta elements on the façade of the Holy Redeemer College in Washington, DC, suffered a failure when the slip coating separated from the back-up clay body.
 Biological growths were discovered within edges of the surface failures, encouraged by the entrapped moisture where the slip coating was lifting off the substrate.

-Studies of the extensive surface failures at the terra-cotta elements on the façade of the Holy Redeemer College in Washington, DC, performed by Conservation Solutions, Inc., demonstrated the destructive consequences of poor original material manufacturing.
+Studies of the extensive surface failures at the terra-cotta elements on the façade of the Holy Redeemer College in Washington, DC, performed by us, demonstrated the destructive consequences of poor original material manufacturing.
 Here, too, terra-cotta elements were integrated into a primarily stone structure.
 Window surrounds, string courses, battlements, parapet cresting, towers and other components of the structure’s façade were created from a buff-colored terra cotta set within the medium-gray granite ashlar.